maulafaza/Coding-Standards/README.md

 Born Digital Coding Standards
 ===

 WordPress already has own [complete standards](https://codex.wordpress.org/WordPress_Coding_Standards) that cover *PHP, HTML, CSS, and JavaScript*.
-But we're coming from different references.
+But we're open to other's coding standards.
 It raises some *point of view* which is interesting to be discussed.

+With these standards, at least we can:
+ * Unify coding styles
+ * Control the code's quality
+ * Provide guide list to the team

+So that we can achieve our goals:
+ * Uniformity
+ * Compatability between the project-developers and projects
+ * Same standard means: easy to maintain, creator does not have to maintain
+ * Code is tighty, tidy
+ * Professional – big companies, should be as professional as professional
+ * Less mistakes
+ * Faster to code
+ * More secure
+ * Better time estimation

 #### List of conventions: